hotello/collection-fast/packages/collection-fast/README.md

 ```
 Note that the **schema** is a *SimpleSchema*, use exactly any SimpleSchema schema you like.

-For methods we usually use only some fields of the schema, **pickForMethods** defines which field we want to allow from the client.
+For methods we usually use only some fields of the schema, **pickForMethods** defines which fields we want to allow from the client.
 Under the hood the *.pick()* method of SimpleSchema is used, refer to its documentation for more.
 ## What did I get for free?
 ### Hooks on insert, update, upsert and delete